WTO ministers reach deals on fisheries, food, COVID vaccines

 “The package agreements you have reached will make a difference to the lives of people around the world,” said Okonjo-Iweala, landing what she called an “unprecedented package of deliverables” after 15 months in the job.
 “The outcomes demonstrate that the WTO is in fact capable of responding to emergencies of our time.”

+There were tears of joy and hugs exchanged, applause echoed through the WTO’s concrete halls and many ministers broke out into renditions of “Happy Birthday” to celebrate belatedly the Monday birthdays of Okonjo-Iweala and Indian Commerce Minister Piyush Goyal after the deals were finalized.

-The agreements could breathe new life into a trade body that faced repeated criticism from the administration of former U.S. President Donald Trump, which accused the WTO of a lack of fairness to the United States, and was caught in a growing economic and political rivalry between the U.S. and China.
+The agreements could breathe new life into a trade body that faced repeated criticism from the administration of former U.S. President Donald Trump, which accused the WTO of a lack of fairness to the United States, and was caught in a growing U.S. rivalry with China.
 In recent years, Washington has incapacitated the WTO’s version of an appeals court that rules on international trade disputes.

 The WTO operates by consensus, meaning that all its 164 members must agree on its deals — or at least not get in the way.
 The talks at times took place in backrooms or in side chats because some delegates didn’t want to be in the same space as their counterparts from Russia — as a way to protest President Vladimir Putin’s invasion of Ukraine, which has had fallout far beyond the battlefield, such as on food and fuel prices.